cdzombak/docker-hub.alfredworkflow/README.md

 ## Installation

-Download the `.dmg` file from the [latest release](https://github.com/cdzombak/docker-hub.alfredworkflow/releases/latest), open the downloaded `.dmg` file, and double-click the `.alfredworkflow` file to install it.
+Download `docker-hub-VERSION.alfredworkflow.dmg` from the [latest release](https://github.com/cdzombak/docker-hub.alfredworkflow/releases/latest), open the downloaded `.dmg` file, and double-click the `.alfredworkflow` file to install it.

 ## Usage